A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Introduction

 \subsection{Background/Motivation}

-Enumerating curves on compact Calabi-Yau 4-folds has been drawing increasing interest in recent years, driven by studies like \cite{KP, C, CK2, CKM2, CMT1, CMT2, COT1, COT2, CT1, CT2, CT3, CT4}.
-A key feature distinguishing Calabi-Yau manifolds of dimension 4 and above is that Gromov-Witten invariants vanish for genus greater than one.\footnote{On holomorphic symplectic 4-folds, there could have nontrivial genus 2 (reduced) Gromov-Witten invariants \cite{COT1, COT2}.} Inspired by this observation and drawing from heuristic arguments in ideal geometries, researchers have proposed Gromov-Witten/Gopakumar-Vafa/Donaldson-Thomas/Pandharipande-Thomas correspondences for compact Calabi-Yau 4-folds \cite{KP, CMT1, CMT2, CT2, CK2}.
+Enumerating curves on compact Calabi-Yau 4-folds has been drawing increasing interest in recent years.
+A key feature distinguishing Calabi-Yau manifolds of dimension 4 and above is that Gromov-Witten invariants vanish for genus greater than one.\footnote{On holomorphic symplectic 4-folds, there could have nontrivial genus 2 (reduced) Gromov-Witten invariants \cite{COT1, COT2}.} Inspired by this observation and drawing from heuristic arguments in ideal geometries, researchers have proposed Gromov-Witten/Donaldson-Thomas correspondence for compact Calabi-Yau 4-folds \cite{KP, CMT1, CMT2, CT2, CK2}.

-However, the picture becomes considerably more complex for non-compact (particularly toric) Calabi-Yau 4-folds.
+However, the picture becomes considerably more complex for non-compact (e.g.,~local) Calabi-Yau 4-folds.
 Their invariants, defined via torus localization, can encompass all genera and are rational functions of equivariant parameters, making the aforementioned correspondences highly elusive in this setting.
-Attempting on a better understanding on non-compact Calabi-Yau 4-folds, we draw inspirations from the realm of enumerative geometry for 3-folds.
+Attempting on a better understanding on (non-compact) Calabi-Yau 4-folds, we draw inspirations from the realm of enumerative geometry for 3-folds.
 On 3-folds, the degeneration formula for Donaldson-Thomas and Pandharipande-Thomas theories stands as a formidable tool \cite{LW} (see also \cite{Zhou1} for the case of orbifolds).
 Its elegance has been instrumental in numerous groundbreaking computations, for example \cite{MNOP2, MOOP, OP, Oko, PP1, PP2, PP3}.

-Parallel to the relationship between DT theory of 3-folds and the quantum cohomology of Nakajima quiver varieties \cite{OP1, OP}, curve counting theory on non-compact Calabi-Yau 4-folds is connected to the quantum critical cohomology of quivers with potentials \cite{CZ}.
+Parallel to the relationship between DT theory of 3-folds and the quantum cohomology of Nakajima quiver varieties \cite{OP1, OP}, curve counting theory on non-compact Calabi-Yau 4-folds is connected to the quantum critical cohomology of quivers with potentials and also the theory of gauged linear sigma models \cite{CZ}.
 The latter provides representation theoretical, and physical motivations and contexts in studying the degeneration formula, where integrable systems related to cohomological Hall algebras \cite{KS2} and quantum groups \cite{LY, RSYZ, VV} emerge.

-This paper extends the framework of degeneration formula to Donaldson-Thomas theory of local Calabi-Yau 4-folds.
-We then leverage this formula to compute zero-dimensional invariants on $\bbC^4$ and all local curves.
-In future work, we hope to explore possible application of this technology in formulation and proof of Gromov-Witten/Donaldson-Thomas correspondences on general Calabi-Yau 4-folds (as in \cite{MNOP1, MNOP2}).